Help Yourself with a Home Inventory

 Check nooks and crannies.
 Next, do a walk-through of your home, making sure to hit every room in the process.
 Take plenty of pictures of each room, especially the expensive items, and any model or serial numbers.
 Then, be sure to enter all the information and pictures you have into your tool of choice, and store it in a safe place.

 Think ahead.
 Be sure to keep your inventory up-to-date as you acquire new possessions and part with old ones!
 A home inventory is the perfect way to save yourself from potential headaches in the future, so give yourself a pat on the back for thinking ahead and keeping your home and family safe.
+A home inventory won’t be much use without the right coverage.
+Check in with your American Family agent and talk to them about our homeowner coverages to make sure you’re protecting what matters most.

 Related Topics: At Home